json-schema-org/community/programs/mentoring/gsoc/CONTRIBUTOR-GUIDANCE.md

 4. Information about your view on the chosen project.
 5. Information about other commitments that might affect your ability to work during the GSoC period. (e.g. classes, exams, job, holidays etc.)

+## Selection Criteria

+We will select the best proposals based on the following criteria:
+(The quantity of students depends on the number of JSON Schema projects accepted in GSoC)

+- The quality of the proposal and its priority for JSON Schema Project.
+- Engagement of the student with the community and potential mentors.
+- Contributions by the student to the JSON Schema Project & Community.
+- Contributing to other Open Source Projects is a plus.

 ## Getting in Contact

 - **GitHub:** Please use [Issues](https://github.com/json-schema-org/community/issues?q=is%3Aopen+label%3Agsoc+sort%3Acreated-desc) to comment on project ideas, ask questions and collaborate.